Aubagio Patient assistance program

 Teriflunomide is classed as an immunomodulatory agent with anti-inflammatory properties, meaning it acts on the immune system but also reduces swelling.
 It blocks the effects of an enzyme called dihydroorotate dehydrogenase, which is involved in the initial production of pyrimidine.
 Pyrimidine is essential for the production of DNA and RNA in the body.

-How exactly teriflunomide works in multiple sclerosis is not fully understood, but it is thought to reduce the number of white blood cells that have been activated by the presence of a foreign antigen in the Central Nervous System.
+The exact mechanism of action of teriflunomide for multiple sclerosis is not fully understood, but it is thought to reduce the number of white blood cells that have been activated by the presence of a foreign antigen in the Central Nervous System.

 Aubagio side effects

-The most common side effects caused by Aubagio include:
+The most common side effects of Aubagio include:

 - Nausea (feeling sick)